 Some examples of this adaptability include:

-All of these things helped to promote his comedy into please where a new audience demographic may be.
+All of these things helped to promote his comedy into places where a new audience demographic may be lurking.

 Although I’ve mentioned that 2025 saw him add Arena shows “in the round” (to his UK / Ire Laughs Funny tour) he had performed shows of his own in this format in the past.
 From September 2024, for example, he had toured Canadian Arenas, with his mate Jim Jefferies, on the Charm Offensive tour (here) and he’s gigged in many Arenas around Europe, over the years.

 October 2025 saw another first, for a British comedian, with the launch of his 4th YouTube channel – Jimmy Carr en Español (here).
-Stand up clips (Heckle Amnesty) are being re-worked with the audio being provided by Spanish speakers, to broaden his market.
+Stand up clips (from the Heckle Amnesty series) are being re-worked with the audio being provided by Spanish speakers, to broaden his market.
 World domination will surely follow!

 As someone that can see where linear TV is heading…2025 also saw him launch Jimmy Carr TV on YouTube.
-Like a Chess Grand Master he’s planning ahead and, while having massive hit shows across a number of channels (LOL for Amazon, Cats Countdown for C4, AITA for Comedy Central etc.) he’s also setting himself up to capture a YouTube / TikTok audience.
+Like a Chess Grand Master he’s planning ahead and, while having massive hit shows across a number of channels (current examples are LOL for Amazon, Cats Countdown and I Literally Just Told You for C4, AITA for Comedy Central etc.) he’s simultaneously setting himself up to capture a YouTube / TikTok / streaming service / podcast audiences.

-And November 2025 saw the launch of a Shorts only channel – Jimmy Carr Shorts.
+And November 2025 saw the launch of a Shorts only YouTube channel – Jimmy Carr Shorts.

 Billions of Views

-That post (here) also details how he is amongst the most watched Brit ever. (not including someone like Queen Elizabeth I or Jeremy Clarkson – I mean within comedy / entertainment).
-Just using YouTube etc. to tot up views for videos of his TV shows, Netflix specials etc. the LOWER end estimated number, for total views, is over 5 billion (Dec 2025).
+That post (here) details how he is amongst the most watched Brit ever. (not including someone like Queen Elizabeth I or Jeremy Clarkson – I mean within comedy / entertainment).
+Just using YouTube etc. to tot up views for videos of his TV shows, Netflix specials etc. the LOWER end estimated number, for total views, is over 5 billion (guesstimate Dec 2025).

 If TV viewing figures could be added in (and also all the online video clips that private accounts have posted) it is quite likely to be double that.